 How to Make Homemade Vegan Enchiladas

-I made several versions of this vegan enchiladas recipe before I got it just right.
+I made several versions of vegan enchiladas recipes veg infused before I got it just right.

 There are only a few steps required to make this delicious and easy vegan dinner.